Design

 As for the term, Japandi is a portmanteau of Japanese and Scandi, the two styles it references.
 But what about wabi-sabi and hygge?

 Wabi-sabi has Chinese Zen Buddhism origins.
 While originally it had more somber connotations, over the centuries it started gaining a different meaning with more positive nuances.
-Now, it refers to impermanence, the beauty of imperfection, modesty, and austere beauty – a Japanese aesthetic and world view that is the perfect counterpart to the concepts of Scandinavian design.
+Now, it refers to impermanence, the natural beauty of imperfection, modesty, and austere beauty – a Japanese aesthetic and world view that is the perfect counterpart to the concepts of Nordic design.
 Like wabi-sabi, hygge wasn’t born in the country that it is now associated with.
 The word comes from old Norwegian, and originally referred to “well-being.”
 The modern sense of the word also embodies a sense of well-being, but it’s more specific: coziness, comfort, the spirit of conviviality, and the joy of spending quality time with family and friends.

 Japandi combines these two concepts, wabi-sabi and hygge, in a new style.
 It blends the rugged beauty of handmade ceramic objects and stoneware with the softness of linen; the textures of a dark timber coffee table with the smooth finish of porcelain cups; or the clean lines and angular forms of a solid wood sofa frame with the plush coziness of thick, padded cushions.